Ivelok/odyssey/docs/features/prometheus-metrics.md

 # Prometheus metrics

-This section describes a ways to export Odyssey metrics in Prometheus format.
+This section describes ways to export Odyssey metrics in Prometheus format.

 ----